ledpup/Othello/readme.txt

 The source code can be compile in either Visual Studio or MonoDevelop.
 You will need Unity to be able to compile and run the GUI for the game.
 The unity project file is stored in the Assets folder.
 See http://unity3d.com/.

 More information about the project can be found at http://ledpup.blogspot.com.au/search/label/Reversi.

-What I'm working on:

-* Improving the evaluation function of the computer opponent
-* Removing memory leaks in the depth-first search